-Developing and managing suppliers is essential to achieving a competitive market capable of delivering the Councils services and works requirements.
+Developing and managing suppliers is essential to achieving a competitive market capable of delivering Council's goods, services and works requirements.

-Council needs to interact with the market and our suppliers to understand their views and what enables and encourages diverse parts of the market to bid for work with the Council.
+Council needs to interact with the market and its suppliers to understand their views and what enables and encourages diverse parts of the market to bid for work with Council.
 Council aims to develop relationships with suppliers that creates mutually advantageous, flexible, and long-term relations based on the quality of performance and financial savings.